gerencianet/gn-api-sdk-php/docs/CHARGE_UPDATE.md

 ### Updating the expiration date of a billet

-To update or set a expiration date to a charge, the charge must have a `waiting` or `unpaid` status, and the payment method choosed must be `banking_billet`.
+To update or set a expiration date to a charge, the charge must have a `waiting` or `unpaid` status, and the payment method chosen must be `banking_billet`.

 If the charge contemplates these requirements, you just have to provide the charge id and a new expiration date: